MathKeyboardEngine/MathKeyboardEngine/README.md

 <strong>esm</strong>: the ECMAScript module is simply the best choice: easy, safe, future proof.<br/>
 <strong>iife</strong>: an immediately invoked function expression for browsers that do not support ESM.

-You can replace ".js" by ".min.js" to get the minified version: this is a smaller file with the same capabilities.
+For each of those ".js" files there is a minified version (".min.js") - a smaller file (of only 13 kB) with the same capabilities.

-Quick start for using the "esm" format:
+A `<script>` element using the recommended "MathKeyboardEngine.es2017-esm.min.js":

 ```html
 <script type="module" type="text/javascript">